kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

 ### Jedi Enclave

+- As soon as you load in, run forward until Bastila accosts you
 - Use a [Conversation Queue](<../Techniques/Conversation Queue>) to skip Belaya's conversation
-  - Run forward slightly and swap to Canderous
-  - Talk to MC, then immediately swap to MC and run away, into the Enclave
+  - Swap to Canderous, talk to MC, then immediately swap to MC and run away, into the Enclave
-  - When you reach the atrium, **Hard Save in Slot 2**, then load the Hard Save to cancel the [Queue](<../Techniques/Conversation Queue>)
+  - When you reach the atrium (just past Belaya), **Hard Save in Slot 2**, then load the Hard Save to cancel the [Queue](<../Techniques/Conversation Queue>)
 - [DLZ](<../Major Glitches/Displaced Load Zone#enclave-dlz>) to the Courtyard
-  - Deactivate VSync for this and the other Dantooine [DLZ](<../Major Glitches/Displaced Load Zone>)s
+  - Deactivate V-Sync for this and the other Dantooine [DLZ](<../Major Glitches/Displaced Load Zone>)s
   - Activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) on the subsequent load screen

 ### Dantooine Savannah